ESPToolKit/esp-crypto/README.md

 - SHA256/384/512 helpers that try the ESP parallel SHA engine first and fall back to mbedTLS when the accelerator (or platform) is unavailable.
 - AES-GCM and AES-CTR utilities with a safe `aesGcmEncryptAuto` that generates a random 12-byte IV, optional nonce-reuse debug guard, and capability introspection via `ESPCrypto::caps()`.
 - RSA/ECC signing + verification helpers (PKCS#1 v1.5 + ECDSA) that power HS256/RS256/ES256 JWT flows or stand-alone signatures.
+- `CryptoKey` + `KeyHandle` abstractions with `MemoryKeyStore`, `NvsKeyStore`, and `LittleFsKeyStore` for alias/versioned key rotation plus cached mbedTLS contexts to avoid repeated parsing.
+- Device-bound HKDF helper `deriveDeviceKey(...)` that seeds from an optional persistent NVS secret and the chip fingerprint so long-term symmetric keys are not hard-coded.
+- Buffer-friendly span overloads for SHA digests and AES-GCM encrypt/decrypt that write into caller-provided buffers to reduce heap churn on large payloads, plus streaming contexts (`ShaCtx`, `HmacCtx`, `AesCtrStream`, `AesGcmCtx`) for chunked workloads.
+- Nonce strategies for AES-GCM auto IVs: random 96-bit (default), counter+random hybrid, or boot-counter based with optional NVS persistence to avoid reuse under long-lived keys.
+- Modern lanes: ChaCha20-Poly1305 for CPUs without AES accel, X25519 ECDH helper, and ECDSA DER↔raw helpers to interop with JOSE stacks.
+(Ed25519/EdDSA stay capability-gated to platform support.)
 - HMAC/HKDF/PBKDF2 (SHA-256/384/512) building blocks with policy enforcement for PBKDF2 iteration counts; password hashing uses these primitives and constant-time verification.
 - Structured `CryptoStatus` + `CryptoResult<T>` with span-friendly overloads to reduce heap churn and keep error handling uniform; `SecureBuffer`/`SecureString` zeroize sensitive data on scope exit.
 - Full JWT builder/validator that uses ArduinoJson v7 `JsonDocument`s, fills `iat`/`exp`/`nbf` fields, enforces issuer/audience, and exposes both friendly errors and structured status codes.